lizhen18THU/PRESENT/README.md

 ## Quick start

 The input of different spatial omics layers should be raw count matrices in [anndata.AnnData](https://anndata.readthedocs.io/en/latest/) format, where spatial coordinate matrix is stored in the `adata.obsm[spatial_key]` of corresponding AnnData object.
+The output including the joint representations and the identified domains, stored in an AnnData file and two csv files.

 ### Cross-modality representation of a single sample with PRESENT